aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheReadWriteSplittingPlugin.md

 Setting `verifyInitialConnectionRole` to `false` skips this query, which can improve initial connection time.
 However, this means the plugin will trust the role assumed from the endpoint type without verification.

 When the host list comes from the connection string rather than from a topology, a role that disagrees with the connection string is also corrected in the host list itself, so that reader and writer selection use the verified role.
-Because such a list is never refreshed, this correction lasts for the life of the connection and is logged at `WARNING`: the connection string is wrong or out of date and should be updated.
+Because such a list is never refreshed, this correction lasts for the life of the connection and is made again on every new one.
+It is logged at `WARNING` the first time a given host is seen to be mislabelled, and at `FINE` on the connections after that: the message describes the connection string, which does not change between connections, and the connection string is what needs updating.
+A host whose role cannot be read at all — a database that will not answer a role query, or a query that fails — keeps the role declared by the connection string and is reported the same way.
 See [Using the Read/Write Splitting Plugin with a host list from the connection string](#using-the-readwrite-splitting-plugin-with-a-host-list-from-the-connection-string).

 ### When is it safe to disable?